Consumer Law READY for small business owners

 This project is a European-wide project managed by BEUC (the European Consumer Organisation) in a consortium with UEAPME (the Voice the small & medium enterprises in Europe) and Eurochambres (the association of European Chambers of Commerce and Industry).
 It is supported by the European Parliament and the European Commission.

-The workshop covers how consumer protection directives apply to you and your business and a range of provisions that been introduced which businesses have to comply with such as bans on hidden charges, as well as an extended right of withdrawal period and much more?
+The workshop covers how consumer protection directives apply to you and your business and a range of provisions that been introduced which businesses have to comply with such as legal guarantees, as well as an extended cooling off period, mandatory withdrawal form and much more?

 What happens once the workshop is finished?

-You get a certificate in Consumer Law, accredited by the European Commission by logging onto the EU Website, completing an online assessment and downloading your certificate of competence.
+You get a certificate of attendance on the day and by going online a certificate in Consumer Law, accredited by the European Commission by logging onto the EU Website, completing an online assessment and downloading your certificate of competence.
 You now have important knowledge of Consumer Law, which will help you to make your own business more compliant and consumer friendly.
 You have learned how to appropriately deal with customer complaints and refunds and much more.

 Fees structured to be affordable for all businesses